-Received a nice little pay rise or a big fat tax return?
+Received a nice little pay rise or a big fat tax refund?
 Awesome!
 Now chuck it straight into your savings account.

 After all, it’s money you never really had in your pocket anyway.
 So by putting it straight into your savings, you can just pretend it never existed and keep calm and carry on with your usual budgeting and spending.